 How to get a mortgage when you're self-employed

-To increase your chances of qualifying as a self-employed borrower, you'll need to be familiar with what lenders require and what questions they'll ask.
+To increase your chances of qualifying, you'll need to be familiar with what lenders require and what questions they'll ask.

 What do lenders consider a self-employed borrower?